brijeshvadalia/AI-Rodent-Playtime/Readme.md

-# "Motion is All You Need".
+# AI Virtual Mouse with Motion Games "Motion is All You Need".
 Our Product uses state-of-the-art motion capture technology to enable users to play games in radically new ways using machine learning.

 # Inspiration
  Gaming is often associated with sitting for long periods of time in front of a computer screen,